bfidatadigipres/dpx_encoding/README.md

 ## Operational environment

 The scripts operate within a defined folder structure.
-These automation_dpx folders are deposited at various storage locations, and the dpx_encoding repository scripts are broken into folder path names to reflect this, eg ‘film_operations’, ‘qnap_film’.
-The automation_dpx folder contents is always formatted like this so the scripts work across locations:
+These automation_dpx folders are deposited at various storage locations, and the dpx_encoding repository scripts are broken into folder path names to reflect this, eg ‘film_operations’, ‘qnap_film’ etc. The automation_dpx folder contents is always formatted like this so the scripts work across locations:

 automation_dpx
 ├── current_errors